pablode/usd-assets/README.md

-## usd-assets
+## cg-assets

-A collection of USD assets with different material formats for educational and testing purposes.
+A collection of USD and MaterialX assets for educational and testing purposes.

+### Scenes

 <table>
     <thead>